What are commodities and how do you trade them?

 Focus on commodities like gold and oil, or commodity-linked stocks and ETFs.

-Speculate on market prices over the short term, or invest for a longer-term outlook.
+Speculate on market prices over the short term by choosing to go short or long.

 For a more detailed approach, take a look at our complete guide below.